isomerpages/moe-cjc/_academic-information/Character and Citizenship/Sexuality Education.md

 out of Sexuality Education and/or supplementary Sexuality Education programmes by MOE-approved external providers.</p>
 <p>9.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children
-out of the JC2 Sexuality Education lessons need to complete an opt-out form.
-This form will be communicated to parents at the start of the year and is also accessible at <a href="https://go.gov.sg/jc2optoutform2025" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/jc2optoutform2025</a>.
+out of the Sexuality Education lessons need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also accessible by clicking at the relevant level: <u>JC1</u> (<a href="https://go.gov.sg/cjcoptoutform2026jc1" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/cjcoptoutform2026jc1</a>) or <u>JC2</u> (<a href="https://go.gov.sg/cjcoptoutform2026jc2" rel="noopener noreferrer nofollow" target="_blank">https://go.gov.sg/cjcoptoutform2026jc2</a>).
-The completed form is to be submitted by 24/03/2025.</p>
+The completed form is to be submitted by 13/02/2026 for JC2 and 30/04/2026 for JC1.</p>
 <p>10.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Parents who wish to opt their children
 out of the JC1 Sexuality Education lessons and/or the <strong><em>eTeens</em></strong>  <strong>programme</strong> need
 to complete the opt-out forms.
 The forms will be communicated to parents